mdshadesh/Face-Mask-Detection-Using-Transfer-Learning/README.md

 # Step 5: Verify Output:

 As the code runs, it will detect faces and predict whether they are wearing masks or not.
 The console will print whether a mask is detected or not.

+# Also You Can See My Code: https://www.kaggle.com/code/shadesh/enhancing-public-health-a-better-approach-for-fac/edit